What is Ringworm in Cats?

 When it comes to ringworm infection in your cat, it would be a big help to be able to talk to someone who knows all about it and guide you throughout your cat’s treatment and healing process.

 A kind of service that can help you attain that is Petcube’s Online Vet, a 24/7 online vet service for your pet’s wellbeing.
-With Online Vet, you get professional help from a team of certified veterinarians anytime and anywhere.
+With Online Vet, you get professional help from a team of licensed veterinarians anytime and anywhere.

 In addition to this, having a Pet Emergency Fund such as that of Petcube offers the best pet insurance alternative.
 That way, you won’t have to worry about vet bills, especially during emergencies.
 Not to mention, it also gives you access to Petcube’s Online Vet service.